 Maybe you never thought that brushing your teeth could help avoid Alzheimer’s disease, but by maintaining your oral health you’re helping the rest of your body out a great deal.
 Brush your teeth at least twice a day with a fluoride toothpaste, floss at least once a day, and talk with your Lake Forest dentist about scheduling regular dental cleanings to ensure that any cavities or beginning stages of gum disease are dealt with properly.

-Contact your Lake Forest dentist today to schedule an appointment.
+Many studies now are conclusively linking gum problems to systemic health issues such as dimentia, arthritis, diabetes, cancers, and heart disease.
+Contact us today to schedule an appointment.
 If you have suffered from gum disease or tooth loss, our office can help you to maintain healthy dental habits with a consultation about dental bridges or implants.
 Call your Chicago dentist today at (847) 234-0517.
 Dr. James Fondriest is proud to serve the Chicago, Illinois area.